blundin/brianlundin.com/src/reading.md

 ### 📚 Read

+[📖 *Keep Going* by Austin Kleon.](https://amzn.to/2PFK2vF) I don't know if Kleon thinks of his last three books (*Steal Like an Artist*, *Show Your Work*, and this one) as a trilogy or not, but I do.
+This was an incredibly inspiring read right when I needed it.
+It's somehow practical and inspirational at the same time.
+I'd recommend Kleon's creative trilogy to any artist—working or aspiring.

 [📖 *Endure* by Alex Hutchinson.](https://amzn.to/2wmRwwR) A fascinating survey of the available research on human endurance and told with an engaging voice.
 If you are interested in the pursuit of human limitations, this is for you.

 [📖 *Star Wars: Aftermath* by Chuck Wendig.](https://amzn.to/38A9vxX) An okay novel set after the original trilogy.
 The setting and plot are thoroughly Star Wars, but the characters are one dimensional and not very interesting.
 It's the first novel in a series, but I won't be reading further.

 [📖 *Run Forever* by Amby Burfoot.](https://amzn.to/2vzsN85) Trying to get back to a steady running habit at 42 is not easy, and Burfoot has been a fixture of the running wisdom that has guided me on and off since middle school cross country.
 I loved his previous books and his work for *Runner's World*, and this book was no different.
-This book was a delightful look inside the wisdom of someone who kept running late into life, as I hope to.
+This book is a delightful bit of wisdom from someone who is still running late into life.

  &nbsp;